Floorp-Projects/Floorp/mobile/android/docs/geckoview/contributor/geckoview-quick-start.rst

 .. code:: bash

-   ./mach try fuzzy -q "android"
+   ./mach try auto

-This will run all of the Android test suite.
+This will automatically select tests to run from our suite.
 If your patch passes on ``try`` you can be (fairly) confident that it will land successfully after review.

 Tagging a reviewer